Eois lunulosa

 Eois lunulosa is a moth in the family Geometridae.
 It is found in Sri Lanka and Taiwan.

 Description

 Its wingspan is about 22–26 mm.
-Antennae in both sexes bipectinate (comb like on both sides) with long branches to two-thirds of their length.
-Hindwings with rounded outer margin.
-Veins 3 and 4 stalked.
-Vertex of the head chestnut colored as well the frons.
+The antennae in both sexes is bipectinate (comblike on both sides) with long branches to two-thirds of their length.
+It has hindwings with rounded outer margins.
+Veins 3 and 4 are stalked.
+Vertex of the head as well as the frons are chestnut colored.
 The shaft of the antennae are whitish.
-Collar crimson.
+Collar is crimson coloured.
 Forewings with a sub-costal crimson fascia.
 Both wings with many of the waved lines obsolescent, and medial and postmedial lines more developed.
-There is an ill-defined marginal crimson band with a purplish-silvery patch at outer angle.
+An ill-defined marginal crimson band has a purplish-silvery patch at outer angle.